 The PSAP Grant Program is a multi-million dollar grant program administered by the Virginia 9-1-1 Services Board.
-The purpose of the program is to financially assist Virginia primary PSAPs with the purchase of equipment and services that support the continuity and enhancement of wireless E-911.
-Any Virginia primary PSAP that supports wireless E-911 is eligible to apply for and receive these funds either as a standalone applicant or as part of a regional initiative or a consolidation project, with the exception of individual PSAP application for the 9-1-1 PSAP Education Program.
+The purpose of the program is to financially assist Virginia primary public safety answering points (PSAPs) with the purchase of equipment and services that support the continuity and enhancement of wireless E9-1-1.

 Presently, the Commonwealth of Virginia is implementing Next Generation 9-1-1 (NG9-1-1) statewide as the current analog network that provides 9-1-1 call delivery to Virginia PSAPs is going away.
 Over the next few years, 9-1-1 service providers will be decommissioning the selective router pairs that comprise the foundation of this legacy analog network.
 To identify the best course to implement NG9-1-1, the 9-1-1 Services Board (the “Board”) conducted a NG9-1-1 feasibility study in 2015 and made the decision to transition to a statewide IP-based infrastructure, known as an emergency services IP network (ESInet).
 With planning efforts completed, the Board is now focused on implementing NG9-1-1 throughout the commonwealth.

 The primary focus of the current PSAP Grant Program guidelines is to lay out the process for determining and allocating funding for allowable NG9-1-1 migration costs during the multi-year NG9-1-1 deployment period, provide funding for Text-to-9-1-1, and to continue to provide funding for 9-1-1 and GIS education and training in FY21.